 What are Kidney Stones?

 Kidney stones are small, solid pieces of material that form inside your kidneys when salts and other mineral substances in your urine bond together.
+Nephrolithiasis is the term for developing a kidney stone.
 Stones are common and often vary in shape and size, with some growing to be quite large.
 A small stone may pass out of the kidney and through the urinary tract without causing any discomfort, while a larger stone may remain in the kidney or travel down the urinary tract and become stuck in the ureter (a tube that carries urine from the kidney to the bladder).
 When they’re small, stones may pass on their own without causing pain.
-However, large stones may block urine flow, which can cause a number of painful symptoms that can be severe.
-However, the size of the stone doesn’t always correspond the severity of the pain.
-The pain a kidney stone causes can vary as it moves around in your kidney and down the ureter.
+Large stones may block urine flow, which can cause a number of painful symptoms that can be severe.
+However, the size of the stone doesn’t always correspond to the severity of the pain.
+The pain a kidney stone causes can vary as the stone moves around in your kidney and down the ureter.

 What causes Kidney Stones?

 While kidney stones are very common, there are certain risk factors that cause people to be more prone to developing stones than others.
 One-half of all patients who have one kidney stone episode, will have another one sometime in their lifetime.

 - A family history of stone disease, especially in first-degree relatives